logrhythm/cypress-seed/README.md

 6. Start testing!

 NOTE: The `docs` folder can be deleted.
-It is only present to enable the initial demo test to run
+It is only present to enable the initial demo test to run.